Hot Springs Village joins Arkansas Golf Trail

 The Isabella Golf Club in Hot Springs Village, the popular well-known golfing community located less than an hour from Little Rock, has joined Arkansas’s Natural State Golf Trail.

-“Hot Springs Village offers one of the most dramatic golf course settings in the state of Arkansas with nine Golf Clubs located within 26,000 acres of The Village.
+“Hot Springs Village offers one of the most dramatic golf course settings in the state of Arkansas with 9 golf clubs located within 26,000 acres of the Village.
 Joining the prestigious Natural State Golf Trail is a wonderful opportunity for Hot Springs Village to partner with other elite golf courses here in Arkansas.
-Isabella, which is formerly ranked as a No.1 golf course in Arkansas by the Arkansas Business Journal, will be a great addition to the Trail.
-This new partnership between Hot Springs Village and the Arkansas Department of Parks, Heritage and Tourism will only help enhance Arkansas as a golfing destination,” said Tom Heffer, PGA Golf professional and Director of Golf in Hot Springs Village.
+Isabella, which was formerly ranked as a No.1 golf course in Arkansas by the Arkansas Business Journal, will be a great addition to the trail.
+This new partnership between Hot Springs Village and the Arkansas Department of Parks, Heritage and Tourism will only help enhance Arkansas as a golfing destination,” said Tom Heffer, PGA golf professional and director of golf services in Hot Springs Village.

 The Natural State Golf Trail provides golf packages and information for golf travelers from across the country looking to navigate Arkansas and include golf on their vacations.
 The Natural State Golf Trail has established marketing partnerships with the Arkansas Hospitality Association and the Arkansas Department of Parks, Heritage and Tourism to help promote some of the best public access golf courses across The Natural State.